Walker runs for 264 yards as Spartans beat Wildcats 38-21

 EVANSTON, Ill.
 (AP) — Kenneth Walker III ran for a career-high 264 yards and a personal-best four touchdowns in an impressive debut with his new team, and Michigan State beat Northwestern 38-21 in the season opener on Friday night.

+Walker finished with the highest total for Michigan State since Le’Veon Bell ran for 266 against Minnesota on Nov.
+24, 2012.

-Walker more than doubled his previous high of 131 yards for Wake Forest in a loss to North Carolina State last season.
+His previous best was 131 yards for Wake Forest in a loss to North Carolina State last season.
 He never ran for more than three TDs in two years with the Demon Deacons.

 Walker set the tone in this one when he broke off a 75-yard touchdown on the game’s first play from scrimmage and scored from the 3 on the next possession to make it 14-0.